 It has a population of approximately 30,000 Gibraltarians, representing an international mix of Spanish, Italian, English, Maltese, Portuguese, German and North African, with 75% of the population being Roman Catholic.

-Formally, Gibraltar is an overseas territory of the United Kingdom, with Queen Elizabeth II its head of state.
-She is represented by a governor, currently Sir David Steel.
+Formally, Gibraltar is an overseas territory of the United Kingdom, with King Charles III its head of state.
+He is represented by a Governor, currently Sir David Steel.
 UK laws apply.
 It has its own constitution, adopted by national referendum.
 Put into effect in 2007, it replaced the previous constitution of 1969.
 Gibraltar has a unicameral parliament with 17 members, whose head is the Chief Minister, currently The Honourable Fabian Picardo MP of the Gibraltar Socialist Labour Party.

 The economy is 100% services based and benefits from tourism, an extensive shipping trade, and a well-regulated finance centre.
 Gibraltar has also become a global leader in the virtual gaming industry.

 Gibraltar’s strategic importance has given it a long and turbulent history and an influence on world events out of all proportion to its size and population.
 Its name is a legacy of the 8th century Arab invasion of mainland Spain, when the Moorish leader Tarik based his troop-ships there.
 The name is derived from Gibel (or Jebel) Tarik, meaning the mountain of Tarik.
 Although it was captured and held briefly by the Kingdom of Castile between 1309 and 1333, the Rock remained as a symbol of Moslem domination of the Western Mediterranean until finally regained by Spain in 1462.
 Britain captured the Rock in 1704 during the War of the Spanish Succession.
 Its cession to Great Britain in perpetuity was confirmed by the terms of the Treaty of Utrecht in 1713, when it became a British possession.